 The Recommendation does not cover all aspects of the lifecycle and aspects of the activities it does specify do not have to be carried out strictly sequentially, and indeed some may be revisited and improved at several of the stages.

-It will describe stages of the information lifecycle and within each stage, this Recommended Practice identifies the information which should be collected, created or improved in order to be able to preserve and utilize information objects for the long-term.
+It will describe stages of the information lifecycle, and within each stage, this Recommended Practice identifies the information which should be collected, created or improved in order to be able to preserve and utilize information objects for the long-term.

 This guidance takes the view that curation and preservation are not separate activities to be considered at the end of an information production project, but as a set of actions that must be conducted throughout the information lifecycle.